shigedangao/lymui/README.md

 Version: 1.2.0

+## Support OS

+- osx
+- linux
+- windows (not supported yet but contribution are welcome)

 ## Contribute

 Contributions are always welcomed.
 Open issue if you want to add an other kind of format and submit a PR if you wish to add an other feature such as a format color and many more...